jscottsmith/react-scroll-parallax/documentation/docs/usage/next-13.md

 }
 ```

-That's it.
-Now that `react-scroll-parallax` is working in your NextJS application you can add your own effects.
+That's it!
+Now that `react-scroll-parallax` is working in your Next.js application, you can add your own effects.
 See more on [how it works](/docs/examples/how-it-works).